PLCnext/EdgeDevices/FW_2022/Configuration/2_FirmwareUpdate.md

 >Attention!
 The Update to FW 2022.0 can only be done with >HW01 devices!

+> Attention, your data currently stored in InfluxDB 1.8 will be lost after the Update to InfluxDB 2.0! <br>
+If you have an existing project with FW2021.0, you must configure InfluxDB as follows after the update: [Configure InfluxDB 2.0 and Node-RED](../Code/Influx2/Influx_Configuration.md).

-To be able to explore all new features of the FW 2022.0, you might have to update your EPC before. <br>
+To be able to explore all new features of the FW 2022.0, you might have to update your EPC. <br>

 Due to the large amount of changes and improvements made by the firmware update, a little manual pre-preparations are needed beforehand. <br>